 - Open surgery: During open surgery, your healthcare provider will make an incision in your abdomen to fix your hernia.
 Ask your healthcare provider for more information on open surgery.

 What are the risks of a ventral hernia?

-- Your abdomen may swell if your caregiver pushed your hernia back into your abdomen.
+- Your abdomen may swell if your healthcare provider pushed your hernia back into your abdomen.
 If you have surgery, you may get a hernia again and need another surgery.
 You may have long-term pain or get a seroma.
 A seroma is a pocket of fluid that may need to be removed using a needle.
 You may get an infection.
 Scars may form inside your body, causing tissue or organs to stick together.
 Your bowel may be blocked and you may be unable to have a bowel movement.
 Your bowel or other organs may get damaged.
 Blood vessels may be cut during surgery, causing you to bleed too much.
 You may get a serious infection in your blood.
 You may get an abnormal opening from your bowel to your skin.

 - Without treatment, your hernia may become bigger or infected.
 It may change your posture and make you stoop over.
 Your pain may get worse.
 Part of your bowel may become trapped or twisted and become blocked.
 You may bleed inside your abdomen.
 You may get a life-threatening infection.

 Weight loss may help prevent a ventral hernia if you are overweight or obese.
 Ask your healthcare provider for a diet plan that is right for you.
 Try not to strain when you cough or have a bowel movement.
 After surgery, do the following to prevent another hernia:

 - Do not lift heavy objects until your healthcare provider says it is okay.